defaultroute0/VCF-Operations-For-Networks/README.md

-vm where CPU Wait Rate order by Max Network Rate vm by Read Latency where RW IOPS vm by RW IOPS where Max Network Rate and CPU Ready Rate and CPU Wait Rate and Read Latency and RW Throughput and Read IOPS and Read Throughput and Write IOPS and Write Latency and Write Throughput
+vm where CPU Wait Rate order by Max Network Rate vm by Read Latency where RW IOPS vm by RW IOPS where Max Network Rate and CPU Ready Rate and CPU Wait Rate and Read Latency and RW Throughput and Read IOPS and Read Throughput and Write IOPS and Write Latency and Write Throughput vm where Operating System like 'Microsoft Windows Server 2003' or Operating System like 'Microsoft Windows Server 2008' or Operating System like 'Red Hat Enterprise Linux 6' or Operating System like 'Red Hat Enterprise Linux 5' or Operating System like 'SUSE Linux Enterprise 10' group by vlan, Operating System
 ```

 #### Applications you define or learn via ML <a name="apps"></a>